fbpx

 Below are links to several great resources about Korg’s history and even a song by Keith Emerson dedicated to Katoh-san.
 He touched so many artists and musicians lives both directly and through the products his company made.

-But in an upcoming article after the April NAMM show, we plan to tell the intricate story of the relationship between Yamaha, Korg and Dave Smith and reveal some details that have never been made public before.
+But in some upcoming articles about Karl Hirano, I plan to tell the intricate story of the relationship between Yamaha, Korg and Dave Smith and reveal some details that have never been made public before.